 Andrew Dolan, editorial board member.
 Andy is an award-winning playwright and seasoned professional (AEA) actor.
 His most recent play, This Verse Business, stars Emmy-winning actor Gordon Clapp as Robert Frost.
 It won the Kaplan playwriting competition at the Eventide Arts Festival, and “Best Production” at the United Solo Festival in NYC, and continues to be performed at colleges, theatres, and venues throughout the United States.

 Bill Carpenter, editorial board member.
 Bill is a widely published poet.
+He was runner-up in the 2017 Galway Kinnell Poetry Competition.
 His poem Peace received honorable mention in the 2016 Barbara Mandigo Kelly Peace Poetry Contest.
 Bill also designs and presents courses for the Lifelong Learning Collaborative, along with producing nature films, sculptures, and writing.
 He lives in Rhode Island with his partner Emily, and is a member of Ocean State Poets.

 Mary Ann Mayer, editorial board member.
 Mary Ann is the author of three books of poetry, including Salt and Altitudes (2014) and Kissing the Shuttle (forthcoming).
 She has received a Massachusetts Cultural Council award, Boston’s Grub Street Poetry Prize, and numerous other honors.
 Her poems, essays, and translations have appeared widely.
 Her most recent work appears in the anthologies City & Sea (Frequency Writers/Drunken Boat Press) and The Best Of Kindness 2017 (Origami Poems Project), for which she served as finalist judge.
 Mary Ann divides her time between Sharon, MA and Franconia, NH.